strangerstudios/pmpro-aweber/readme.txt

 = 1.2 =
 * ENHANCEMENT: Improved messaging to make it more clear how to authorize the app at AWeber.
 Compatible for the Jan 16, 2017 API updates.
 * BUG: Fixed some warnings.
+* BUG/ENHANCEMENT: Will now fetch > 100 lists if you have that many.
+(Thanks, Fabio on GitHub)

 = 1.1.2 =
 * BUG: Fixed pmproaw_getAccount() error resulting in lists not being found